carlosmaniero/pygamii/docs/install.md

     $ cd pygamii
     $ python setup.py install

-When you need activate the virtualenv use the bellow command:
+When you need to activate the virtualenv use the bellow command:

     $ workon pygamii

 ## Audio Interface

-For audio interface we use the audio module from [Pygamii](http://www.pygame.org).
+For audio interface, we use the audio module from [Pygame](http://www.pygame.org).
 To install Pygame, follow the below link:

 [http://www.pygame.org/wiki/GettingStarted](http://www.pygame.org/wiki/GettingStarted)